Household Budget: 8 Sneaky Saving Strategies

 Asked about what keeps them from saving, they’re more likely than the general public to cite psychological factors: spending to feel good (54 percent versus 29 percent); social pressure from friends or family (38 percent versus 20 percent); trips to the mall (32 percent versus 15 percent); and impulse spending (53 percent versus 37 percent).

 Looks like a little reverse psychology is in order.
-Here are 10 psychological tricks guaranteed to help your friends (and you) spend less and squirrel away more:
+Here are 8 psychological tricks guaranteed to help your friends (and you) spend less and squirrel away more:

 So that money is taken off the top of your paycheck before you see it or spend it.
 The surest way to save is to have someone else do it for you.
 No matter how much you make, the tendency is to spend it all.

 Rather than to your checking account.
 You can transfer money to pay your bills, but psychologically it’s tougher to withdraw money from savings.

 Make your cash last.
 That way you'll always have a "slush fund."

 Collect credit card and ATM receipts.
 That will help you get organized, and give you a visual record of your spending.

 Keep it on your desk or dresser, and watch your money grow to hundreds of dollars a year.

 To buy a latte or go to a movie, put the money you would have spent into your cash jar.
 It’s an immediate reward for self-discipline.

-10. Once you finish paying off a loan or a credit card balance
+8. Once you finish paying off a loan or a credit card balance